 Wish you had a clutter-free, clean home all the time?
-Jealous of all the “Instagram moms” who seems to have their stuff together and not piles of mess throughout their home?
-Let’s chat through 3 ways how to keep a clean house.
+Trying to figure out how all those Instagram girls seems to have their stuff together and not piles of mess throughout their home?
+Let’s chat through 14 secrets to keeping a clean house.

-You no longer are stressed out each morning because you can’t find the shirt you planned on wearing, you can’t find your keys as your about to leave and you continuously trip over toys, shoes and stacks of paper because nothing has a home.
+You no longer are stressed out each morning because you can’t find the shirt you planned on wearing or can’t find your keys as your about to leave and you love not continuously tripping over toys, shoes and stacks of paper because everything is now organized and has a home.

-But will it last?
-Yes!
-Like most things, you can’t just set it and forget it.
-There is a bit of upkeep to an organized home but if you follow these simple tips, it won’t be too hard!
+However, like most things, you can’t just set it and forget it.
+There is a bit of upkeep to a clean organized home but if you follow these simple tips, it won’t be too hard!
+Just follow these

-How to Keep a Clean House
+14 Simple Secrets to Keeping a Clean House

 1. One Touch Rule